ianwijma/command-linder/README.md

 # command-liner

-Enabling teams to create CLI tools with multiple languages.
+Enabling teams to organise that collection of Bash, Ruby, Perl, PHP, JS and many more.